-Basic net loss per ordinary share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
-Diluted net loss per share is computed by dividing net loss per share by the weighted average number of ordinary shares outstanding, plus, to the extent dilutive, the incremental number of ordinary shares to settle private placement warrants, as calculated using the treasury stock method.
-For the period presented, the weighted average of these shares was excluded from the calculation of diluted loss per ordinary share because their inclusion would have been anti-dilutive.
-As a result, dilutive loss per ordinary share is equal to basic loss per ordinary share.
-The Company did not utilize the two class method to compute earnings per share as the Class A and Class B shareholders share equally in the losses of the Company.
+Basic net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding during the period.
+Diluted net income/loss per share is computed by dividing net income (loss) per share by the weighted average number of ordinary shares outstanding (including shares subject to redemption), plus, to the extent dilutive, the incremental number of ordinary shares to settle private placement warrants held by the Sponsor, as calculated using the treasury stock method.
+Class A ordinary shares subject to possible redemption for the periods presented have been excluded from the calculation of basic income (loss) per ordinary shares since such shares, if redeemed, only participate in their pro rata share of the trust earnings.
+The redeemable shares are included within the diluted per share calculation for the year ended December 31, 2016.
+The Company has not considered the effect of warrants sold in the Initial Public Offering in the calculation of diluted income (loss) per share, since their inclusion would be anti-dilutive.